Curious about Holy Hills Hermitage?

 Why is the address not listed on the website and promotional materials?

-To respect the invitation into quiet and private seclusion, which a hermitage promises, the exact location and directions are offered to retreatants when they book their stay.
-This serves as a guarantee of security, since no one comes through the gate to disturb retreatants without prior notification and permission.
+Honoring the invitation into quiet and private seclusion, which hermitage promises, retreatants receive the location and directions when they book their stay.
+This helps secure seclusion, since no one comes through the gate to disturb retreatants without prior notification and permission.

 What is a “hermitage retreat”?